Helperbird/website/src/features/overlay.md

 ---
 layout: templates/features.html
 title: Color Overlay extension - Chrome, Edge, Firefox, iPad &  iPhone
+description:
-description: Color Overlay extension  is a feature which puts a tint on your browser viewport to make text more readable.
+  Color Overlay extension  is a feature which puts a tint on your browser viewport to make text more readable.
 People who don't like bright white web pages can now change the overlay color of a web page with the overlay feature.
-keywords:
+keywords: ''
-  Dyslexia software, Reader Mode for Google Chrome, speech to text for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
 twitterSocial: assets/images/graph/overlay.png
 facebookSocial: assets/images/graph/overlay.png
 featureTitle: Color overlays & tints